ellie0910/sql-python/README.md

-Collection of final projects from IBM Data Analyst program using Skills Network Labs.
+Collection of SQL/Python final projects from IBM Data Analyst program using Skills Network Labs.

-Programming languagues used:Python/Python libraries - Panda, NumPy, Matplotlib, etc., SQL/Databases